 Linda Naef, Oboe II/English Horn, developed an early interest in music, beginning piano at age 5.
 A native of Jackson, she grew up surrounded by choral and symphonic music as the daughter of parents who were very involved in the musical life of the city.
 At age 11 she fell in love with sound of the English Horn, (the alto version of the oboe), and resolved to learn to play it.
 Beginning at age 12, she studied Oboe (and finally by High School, English Horn) with the then Jackson Symphony Principal Oboe, Wayne Miller, winning many local and state awards.
 Her Oboe studies continued at USM with Dr. William Gower.

 She has a long history of association with the Mississippi Symphony having volunteered as a Symphony Sub Deb and having performed through High School with the Mississippi Youth Symphony Orchestra.

 Dr. Linda Naef maintains a private practice in psychotherapy in Jackson.
-She and Richard are the proud parents of two adult children and enjoy travelling to keep up with their lives.
+She and Richard are the proud parents of two adult children.